 International Personal Finance has been a signatory to the United Nations Global Compact (UNGC) since December 2008.
-Over the last year we have further aligned our business with the ten Global Compact principles by providing key employees with training on modern slavery issues.
-To inform our stakeholders about how we are advancing those principles within our sphere of influence, we have developed our 2017 Communication on Progress.
+Over the last year we have continued to align our business with the ten Global Compact principles.
+To inform our stakeholders about how we are advancing those principles within our sphere of influence, we have developed our 2018 Communication on Progress.
 Our Communication on Progress (COP) submission can also be downloaded from the sustainability section on our public corporate website.
 I welcome this opportunity to express IPF's continued support for the work that the Global Compact does to challenge businesses around the world to operate in ways that meet fundamental responsibilities in the areas of human rights, labour, environment and anti-corruption.
 I am pleased to confirm that we will continue aligning our business with these principles.